Harrisonbro/contract/contract.md

 If you choose to purchase stock photographs I can suggest stock libraries but you agree to search for and purchase the photos yourself.
 If you'd like me to search for photographs for you I can provide a separate estimate for that.

 Where large numbers of graphics files need to be provided (such as for an image gallery or catalogue of products) these files must be supplied in an clear, organised way.
 Time spent figuring out which graphics should go where will be billed at the hourly rate.
+If you are in any doubt as to the best way to provide me with graphics files you should ask first.

 #### HTML, CSS and Javascript
 I deliver websites developed from HTML5 markup, CSS2.1 + 3 stylesheets for styling and unobtrusive Javascript for feature detection, poly-fills and behaviours.